Cost of Living Comparison Between Australia and India Cost of Living Comparison Between Australia and India

 $1,000 buys a comfortable lifestyle in India, but in Australia it only works with careful planning outside the capital.
 Same money, very different lives.

-Should I move to Australia or India?
+Should I move to Australia or to India?

 India is the budget-friendly choice for expats – lower housing and daily costs.
 But cost isn't everything: visa policies, language, healthcare quality, and job markets all weigh in too.